Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### SDK for Node.JS 1.58 - July 2019

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting January 2019, the LTS active version of Node.js migrated to version 10.
+This version of SDK Node.js is only compliant with this LTS active version.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

+-   Add correlatorData when makecall (TelephonyService::makeCall, TelephonyService::makeConsultationCall).

+**Others Changes**

+-   Fix : event presence rainbow_oncontactpresencechanged when a contact in the roster is on phone.
+-   Fix : put the SDK to STOPPED state if "rainbow_xmppdisconnect" arrive and the reconnection is disabled.
+-   Fix : Allows to make a second 3PCC RCC if the second call is allowed in profile.
+-   Add properties Call::deviceType, Call::deviceState, Call::cause, Call::jid, Call::Call.
+-   Fix getForwardStatus.
+Update of the URL to get it on server.
+-   Add TelephonyService::getActiveCalls to retrieve active Call.
+-   Update TelephonyService::getCalls method to return all the Calls.
+-   Add TelephonyService::getCallsSize method to get calls tab size.
+Warning do not use length on the getCalls method result because it is the last index id +1.
+-   Treat the Calls array cache in TelephonyService with the event received from server instead of doing the treatment when an API method is called.
+-   Add treatment of the initiated event in telephonyEventHandler to raise a dialing event.
+-   Add treatment of the conference event in telephonyEventHandler.
+-   Update telephonyEventHandler::getCall to parse more data from XMPP telephony event

 ### SDK for Node.JS 1.57 - June 2019

 ---